 - Algorithms must be expressed in terms of abstract qubits, rather than physical qubits.
 For large numbers of qubits, the compiler and runtime should manage the mapping from program qubits to logical (error-corrected) qubits, and then eventually to physical qubits.
 Doing this by hand becomes unmanageably complicated for any non-trivial algorithm.
 The compiler and runtime should also be responsible for selecting and implementing the error correction and fault tolerance approach.

 - Algorithms need to allow integrated quantum and classical computation.
 In particular, classical flow control based on quantum measurement outcomes must be supported.
-This is required to support quantum patterns such as repeat-until-success and
+This is required to support quantum patterns such as repeat-until-success and adaptive phase estimation.

 - Higher-order protocols such as phase estimation and oblivious amplitude amplification must be expressible.
 A common pattern in quantum computing is “meta-algorithms” such as these, which operate on other operations rather than on qubits.
 It is necessary for development scalability to allow such algorithms to be expressed abstractly and used with the appropriate input algorithms.